The absolute seawater entropy: Part II. Case studies: Numerical applications

-The standard TEOS10 entropy lines are not shown because they are almost horizontal (isothermal) lines, as shown in the second of the Figs.~1 of the Part~I for temperatures between $-2$°C and $+1$°C. The black points and dashed box represent the very surface atypical conditions (between $14$ and $19$~m depth).
-The graphical study of vertical ocean profiles could therefore be revisited thanks to this kind of classical $t-S_A$ diagram, but only if including the new set of red lines to reveal the absolute isentropic regions.
+The standard TEOS10 entropy (dashed thin blue) lines are almost isothermal lines for temperatures between $-2$°C and $+1$°C. The black points and dashed box represent the very surface atypical conditions (between $14$ and $19$~m depth).
+The graphical study of vertical ocean profiles could therefore be revisited thanks to this kind of classical $t-S_{\rm A}$ diagram, but only if including the new set of red lines to reveal the absolute isentropic regions.

-The absolute isentropic conditions of these three layers (1), (2) and (3) can also be understood from (\ref{Eq_etas_minus_etaw}), (\ref{Eq_etas_minus_etaw_value}) and with the first-order result $\eta \approx (C_p/\overline{T})\:t' + cste$.
-It is indeed possible to provide a first-order condition $(\delta \eta=0)$ for the respective impacts of joint variations in temperature $(\delta t)$ and salinity $(\delta S_A)$, leading to
+The absolute isentropic conditions of these three layers (1), (2) and (3) can also be understood from (\ref{Eq_etas_minus_etaw}), (\ref{Eq_etas_minus_etaw_value}), and with the first-order result $\eta \approx (C_p/\overline{T})\:t' + cste$.
+It is indeed possible to provide a first-order condition $(\delta \eta=0)$ for the respective impacts of joint variations in temperature $(\delta t)$ and salinity $(\delta S_{\rm A})$, leading to